inxonic/z80fun/README.md

 ## Status

-This is the current status of the project:

 * The hardware is wired on a breadbord.
 * There is AVR code that provides ROM, RAM and access to the USART.
-* The system has 6k Bytes of ROM and 256 Bytes of RAM.
+* The system has 6k Bytes of ROM and 384 Bytes of RAM.
 * There is a really basic Z80 platform support library.
 * There is a Z80 example program written in C that can read and write strings via the USART.